AngieStagg/reading-notes/learning-markdown.md

 Want it italicized?
 Just add one asterisk.  `*Bold*`  *Bold*

 Want to add a list?
 In HTML it’s pretty complicated.
-Markdown is pretty straight forward.
+Markdown is pretty straightforward.
 Just add a number one followed by a period, and so forth...

 1. First Item
 2. Second Item